Skip to main contentSkip to navigation

 Mac Studio Data Recovery

-Mac Studio (introduced 2022) ships with M1 Max, M1 Ultra, M2 Max, or M2 Ultra chips.
-All models use soldered NAND with encryption tied to the SoC's Secure Enclave.
+Mac Studio (introduced 2022) ships with M-series Max and Ultra chips.
+All models use proprietary removable SSD modules with encryption tied to the SoC's Secure Enclave.
 Internal storage configurations range from 512GB to 8TB.

-The recovery process is identical to M-series MacBooks and Mac Minis: board-level repair to restore power management and allow the Secure Enclave to initialize and decrypt the APFS volume.
+Although the SSD modules are physically removable, they are encrypted to the SoC's Secure Enclave on the logic board.
+Removing the modules yields only ciphertext.
+The recovery path is board-level repair to restore power management and allow the Secure Enclave to initialize and decrypt the APFS volume.
 Data is then extracted over Thunderbolt using Apple Configurator 2 in DFU sharing mode.

 The Mac Studio's thermal design uses a large copper heatsink and dual fans.
 Liquid ingress is less common than with MacBooks, but power surge damage and PMIC failure still occur.
 When the power management IC fails, the SoC cannot start and the storage appears completely inaccessible.